e-gineering/gitflow-helper-maven-plugin/README.md

 ## Building with IntelliJ IDEA notes
 ### To Debug Tests:
-Configure the Maven commandline to include `-DforkMode=never` You will likely get warnings when you run maven with this argument.
+Configure the Maven commandline to include `-DforkMode=never` You will likely get warnings when you run maven without this argument.

 ### To inspect code-coverage results from Integration Tests:
 * Select the **Analyze** -> **Show Coverage Data** menu.